coinsx/api-documentation/source/index.md

   -d $DATA
 ```

 Returns 201 CREATED when the trade is correctly placed.
-Otherwise, please see error list.
+See error list for other response codes.

 > Response - 201 CREATED